thoughtbot/superglue/README.md

 ...
 ```

-Renders a blank view.
-Allowing for JSX to take over on `application.html.erb`.
+Renders a blank view, allowing for JSX to take over on `application.html.erb`.
+Its the equivalent of creating `index.html.erb` that contains nothing.

 #### render
 Breezy determines which React component to render for the controller action by using a combination of the class name and action name.
 For example, `PostIndex` or `AdminPostIndex` for namespaced controllers.
 You can specificy which component by passing additional options to the render method: